-In addition, the proposal covers also the hydrated forms of Cobalt(II) sulphate1.
+In addition, this support document covers also the hydrated forms of Cobalt(II)sulphate1.

-- The substance is proposed to be identified as substance meeting the criteria of Article 57 (a) of Regulation (EC) 1907/2006 (REACH) owing to its classification as carcinogen category 2. - The substance is proposed to be identified as substance meeting the criteria of Article 57 (c) of Regulation (EC) 1907/2006 (REACH) owing to its classification as toxic for reproduction category 2.
+- The substance is identified as substance meeting the criteria of Article 57 (a) of Regulation (EC) 1907/2006 (REACH) owing to its classification in the hazard class carcinogenicity category 1B2 under Annex VI, part 3, Table 3.1 of Regulation (EC) No 1272/2008, as well as its corresponding classification under Annex VI, part 3, Table 3.2 as carcinogen category 23. - The substance is identified as substance meeting the criteria of Article 57 (c) of Regulation (EC) 1907/2006 (REACH) owing to its classification in the hazard class reproductive toxicity category 1B2 under Annex VI, part 3, Table 3.1 of Regulation (EC) No 1272/2008 as well as its corresponding classification under Annex VI, part 3, Table 3.2 of Regulation (EC) No 1272/2008 as toxic for reproduction category 23.

-Summary of how the substance meets the C and R (Cat.
-2) criteria.
+Summary of how the substance meets the Carcinogen 1B and Reprotox 1B criteria